polarwinkel/raspi_knxd/README.md

 # What else is necessary?

-You need some gateway, I use the self-build [freebus FT1.2](http://selfbus.myxwiki.org/xwiki/bin/view/Ger%C3%A4te/Kommunikation/FT12_Raspi), but almost any other will do as well if you change the `knxd_opts:` line in `raspi_knxd/defaults/main.yml`.
+You need some gateway, I use the homemade [selfbus FT1.2 Adapter](http://selfbus.myxwiki.org/xwiki/bin/view/Ger%C3%A4te/Kommunikation/FT12_Raspi), but almost any other will do as well if you change the `knxd_opts:` line in `raspi_knxd/defaults/main.yml`.

 You should have basic knowlege about the raspi, Linux-commands, ssh etc.